What will happen on the day of the trial as a witness

 It’s their job to try to present a different version of events.
 It can feel stressful but just tell the court in your own words what happened to you or what you saw.
 If you don’t understand a question, feel upset by the questions or feel unwell, you should say so.
 The magistrate or judge might let you have a break before you carry on.
 You can ask for a drink of water or a tissue if you need one.

 If you want to leave the court building, for example to get some fresh air, you should ask the person from the Witness Service and they’ll pass on your request.

 If you’re allowed to leave the building, you should let them know where you’re going and how you can be contacted.
 You shouldn’t go too far away in case you're needed back at short notice.

 After you’ve given evidence

-You mustn’t discuss anything you said or heard in court with other witnesses who haven’t given their evidence yet.
-This includes talking about it on social media sites like Twitter of Facebook.
+You must not discuss anything you said or heard in court with other witnesses who haven’t given their evidence yet.
+This includes talking about it on social media sites, including Twitter or Facebook.

 Keep your employer updated

-You should let your employer know if you have to go back to court another day and make sure you have arrangements in place if necessary - for example, childcare.
+You should let your employer know if you have to go back to court another day.
+Make sure you have arrangements in place such as child care.